AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 **Bug Fixes**
 *   This release includes fixes to the following critical issues:
-    *   When you login to the Brand Portal, the profile picture is not displayed.
+    *  Profile picture cannot be updated on the Brand Portal.
-    *   If the file name is longer than the default width of the content tree, the vertical length does not resize automatically.
-As a result, the file names are not readable.
+    *  The content tree pane is not resizable.
+If the file name is longer than the default width of the content tree, you cannot drag the content tree both horizontally and vertically.
+As a result, longer file names are not readable.
-    *   While entering a custom predicate to the search facets, partial search results display.
+    *  Different search results are displayed if we search same predicate twice.
+Thus, the search results were inconsistent.
-    *   The text on the login page is not localized for Korean and Japanese languages.
+    *  The text on the intermediate login pages are not localized for Korean and Japanese languages.
-    *   If you do not have access to the Brand Portal tenant, there is no provision to request access for the same.
-    *   When you select a file from the [!UICONTROL Collections] menu and click [!UICONTROL Settings], the [!UICONTROL Save] button is not enabled.
-    *   The text available on the user interface remains unlocalized after selecting a different locale.
-    *   When you filter the assets that you want to select, the `selected` label as well as the number of selected assets is unavailable.

 *   The fixes to the issues with the Korean locale:
     *   While displaying the title of an image of a published asset, the label [!UICONTROL `image`] is not localized.